 Several changes occur if a partner dies following the transference of Personal Allowance to them.
 In this case:

-Marriage Allowance 2017 to 2018 Tax Year in the United Kingdom
+Marriage Allowance 2020 to 2021 Tax Year in United Kingdom